Do you love Shopify? There's a lot to love about it.

 But again, searching Google proves this suggestion often just doesn't work:

 This is dumb behavior all by itself.
 There's no real benefit to creating so many conflicting URLs with the same content.
-All self-hosted platforms just avoid doing that altogether.
+All self-hosted platforms that I've encountered just avoid doing that altogether.

 Worst of all, like issue #1, you're not solving it without greater access than Shopify is willing to provide.